tbauer516/cpuminer-multi/README.md

 This is a multi-threaded CPU miner, fork of [pooler](//github.com/pooler)'s cpuminer (see AUTHORS for list of contributors).

+\* __Note__

+I (tbauer516) forked and merged the previous versions of the file.
+Forked from: lucasjones -> tpruvot -> dan-and -> tbauer516
+Merged: m7m into linux, linux-aarch64 into linux

+Now includes an m7m hash for Magicoin and the build.sh file now works for most sbc's

 #### Table of contents

 * [Algorithms](#algorithms)